 In 2017 the Warriors finished 29-15.
 After not being included in the NJCAA ratings to begin the season they entered the national Division I poll midway through the campaign and were rated 6th for two weeks and 7th for two.
 They won all four matches in an early-season tournament at Barton (Kans.)
 College and knocked off a handful of ranked teams during the year.
-Jessica DaSilva and Camila Nicoletti were named All-Region at the conclusion of the season and nine players earned recognition on the conference all-academic squad.
-DaSilva, Shenglan Chen and Raegan Moeller all signed letters of intent with four-year schools to continue their education and volleyball career after graduating from IHCC.
+Jessica DaSilva and Camila Nicoletti were named all-region and nine players earned recognition on the conference all-academic squad.

 Michel's 2016 squad was 37-5 and won 24 matches in a row in one stretch.
 The Warriors were ranked 6th in the preseason poll and stayed in the ratings all season long, winding up 8th at the end of the campaign.

 In 2015 Michel notched her 100th career victory as head coach of the Warriors in a season highlighed by a win against Iowa Western, the first victory against the region rivals in ten years.
 The 2015 squad earned the highest national ranking in school history and they remained at number-three for consecutive weeks.

 Indian Hills went 32-7 in 2014 for the most wins in seven years.
 IHCC got off to a fast start, winning their first 10 matches and jumping into the NJCAA national poll at No. 14.
 They were nationally-ranked the rest of the season.

 With a young team, the Warriors battled to a 19-24 record in 2013, but did have two all-region first-team selections in Peyton Crosser and Kassidy Guihan.